MegaAntiCheat/client-backend/README.md

 Then, run `cargo run` in the terminal from the root directory if you have cloned from source, OR run the executable binary.

-## Launching
+## Launching For Windows

-To launch run the `Lancher.bat` file.
+To launch run the `LancherWindows.bat` file.
 It will look for updates, try to update, and then it will run Mega Aniti-Cheat.
+It will also check to make Shure you have all the corect
+Dependencies for Mega Anti-Cheat and install them if they are needed.

 ## Contributing
 Always run `cargo fmt` before submitting your Merge Request.
 Recommended that you also run `cargo clippy` and implement the improvements it suggests if reasonable.